jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (i) the method for determining the discounted value of hire purchase payments payable under any hire purchase agreement:
   (j) the method for determining under sections FM 18 to FM 20 of that Act the consideration to be taken into account under section EZ 38 of that Act in the case of a disposition of a financial arrangement between members of the same consolidated group of companies:
   (k)
-  Provided that the acceptance by the Commissioner of a method under the provisos to section EZ 35(2) or (6) of that Act shall not constitute the making of a determination.
+  provided that the acceptance by the Commissioner of a method under the provisos to section EZ 35(2) or (6) of that Act shall not constitute the making of a determination.
 (2) Any determination made under any of paragraphs (a), (c), (e), (g), (h), and (j) of subsection (1) shall be binding on persons for the purposes of the old financial arrangements rules.
 (3) Any person who issues or holds, or who intends to issue or hold, a financial arrangement may apply to the Commissioner to exercise the Commissioner's discretion to make a determination under subsection (1), and every such application shall be made in accordance with such procedure as may be prescribed by regulations made under this Act; or, if no such regulations have been made or the regulations do not provide for the eventuality that occurs, in accordance with such procedure as may be prescribed by the Commissioner.
 (4)